Make Holiday Memories, Not Misery

 For couples trying to navigate the holidays with in-laws, Brann offers tips to help you create great memories instead of misery.

 Don’t let others steal your joy.
-A little advance planning, along with a good attitude, can make for a pleasant holiday season.
+A little advance planning (along with a good attitude) can help you make holiday memories, not misery.